 Time value of money

 ECL should be discounted to the reporting date (IFRS 9.B5.5.44).
-ECL take into account the amount and timing of payments, therefore a credit loss arises even if the entity expects to be paid in full but later than when contractually due (IFRS 9.B5.5.28).
+As ECL consider the amount and timing of payments, a credit loss is incurred even if the entity expects to be paid in full, but later than contractually due (IFRS 9.B5.5.28).

-- effective interest rate (EIR) determined at initial recognition or an approximation thereof – for fixed rate assets, or
+- Effective interest rate determined at the initial recognition or an approximation of it for fixed-rate assets, or

-- current EIR – for variable interest rate assets.
+- Current effective interest rate for variable interest rate assets.

-The ‘approximation’ of EIR above is most likely intended to be a practical relief for banks that makes it easier for them to reconcile IFRS 9 with Basel models, which cover only the time value of money between default event and subsequent recoveries (e.g. sale of collateral).
+The ‘approximation’ of the effective interest rate above is likely a practical relief for banks, making it easier for them to reconcile IFRS 9 with Basel models, which only account for the time value of money between the default event and subsequent recoveries (e.g., sale of collateral).

 Collateral and credit enhancements

-Collateral and credit enhancements should be taken into account when measuring ECL (IFRS 9.B5.5.55).
-IFRS 9 does not specify how to measure the proceeds from collateral, but fair value seems the only reasonable option.
+When measuring ECL, collateral and other credit enhancements should be considered (IFRS 9.B5.5.55).
+Although IFRS 9 doesn’t explicitly prescribe how to measure the proceeds from collateral, the fair value appears to be the most logical option.

 Revolving credit facilities

-IFRS 9 includes a specific exception regarding time horizon for ECL measurement for revolving credit facilities that do not have a fixed term or repayment structure and usually have a short contractual cancellation period.
-For such financial instruments, ECL are measured over the period that the entity is exposed to credit risk even if that period extends beyond the maximum contractual period (IFRS 9.5.5.20;B5.5.39-40).
-See also Example 10 accompanying IFRS 9.
+IFRS 9 offers a specific exemption regarding the time horizon for ECL measurement for revolving credit facilities.
+These facilities typically don’t have a set term or repayment structure and usually have a short contractual cancellation period.
+For such financial instruments, ECL are calculated over the period in which the entity is exposed to credit risk, even if this period extends beyond the maximum contractual period (IFRS 9.5.5.20;B5.5.39-40).
+Example 10 accompanying IFRS 9 illustrates this exemption.

 Cash flows expected from sale of a defaulted receivable

-Cash flows expected from sale of a defaulted receivable can and should be taken into account when measuring ECL.
-This matter is not specifically addressed in IFRS 9, but it was discussed at the December 2015 meeting of Transition Resource Group for Impairment of Financial Instruments (agenda item ‘Inclusion of cash flows expected from the sale on default of a loan in the measurement of expected credit losses’).
-ITG noted that cash flows expected from the sale on default of a loan should be included in the measurement of expected credit losses if:
+The cash flows expected from the sale of a defaulted receivable should be taken into account when measuring ECL.
+Although not directly addressed in IFRS 9, this issue was discussed at the December 2015 meeting of the Transition Resource Group for Impairment of Financial Instruments (agenda item ‘Inclusion of cash flows expected from the sale on default of a loan in the measurement of expected credit losses’).
+The ITG noted that cash flows expected from the sale on default of a loan should be included in the ECL calculation if:

-- selling the loan is one of the recovery methods that the entity expected to pursue in a default scenario;
+- Selling the loan is one of the recovery strategies the entity plans to implement in a default scenario;

-- the entity has reasonable and supportable information upon which to base its expectations and assumptions.
+- Entity possesses reasonable and supportable information to base its expectations and assumptions on.

-The inclusion of recovery sales proceeds in the measurement of ECL is appropriate for assets in all three stages of the ECL model.
+Incorporating the expected proceeds from recovery sales into the ECL measurement is appropriate for assets in all three stages of the ECL model.

 The Basel Committee

-In 2015 the Basel Committee issued Guidance on Credit Risk and Accounting for Expected Credit Losses which is aimed and supplementing and expanding ECL IFRS 9 model for largest banks.
-This guidance focuses on systems and control environment, but contains also additional guidance on ECL models for banks.
+In 2015, the Basel Committee issued guidance on Credit Risk and Accounting for Expected Credit Losses.
+This guidance, which aims to supplement and broaden the ECL IFRS 9 model for larger banks, mainly focuses on systems and the control environment but also offers additional guidance on ECL models for banks.

 Impact of expected credit losses on interest calculation

-IFRS 9 follows a ‘decoupled’ approach to ECL and interest revenue under which interest is recognised on the gross carrying amount, i.e. without taking ECL into account.
-An exception to this rule relates to assets that become credit-impaired or are credit-impaired on initial recognition (IFRS 9.5.4.1; BC5.72).
+IFRS 9 adopts a ‘decoupled’ approach to ECL and interest revenue, whereby interest is recognised on the gross carrying amount without consideration of the ECL.
+An exception applies to assets that are credit-impaired at acquisition or become credit-impaired later (IFRS 9.5.4.1; BC5.72).

 Purchased or originated credit-impaired financial asset and credit adjusted EIR

-For purchased or originated credit-impaired financial assets, interest is calculated using credit-adjusted effective interest rate (EIR).
-This means that initial ECL are included in the estimated cash flows when calculating EIR (IFRS 9.5.4.1(a); B5.4.7).
+For purchased or originated credit-impaired financial assets, interest is calculated using a credit-adjusted effective interest rate (EIR).
+This entails that initial ECL are factored into the estimated cash flows when calculating EIR (IFRS 9.5.4.1(a); B5.4.7).

-It may happen that after a modification of contractual terms resulting in derecognition of the original financial asset, there may be evidence that the modified financial asset is credit-impaired at initial recognition.
-This might occur, for example, in a situation in which there was a substantial modification of a distressed asset that resulted in derecognition of the original financial asset.
-(IFRS 9.B5.5.26).
+Under certain circumstances, such as a significant modification of a distressed asset resulting in the derecognition of the original financial asset, there may be indications that the modified financial asset is credit-impaired at initial recognition (IFRS 9.B5.5.26).

 Example: Purchased credit-impaired financial asset and credit adjusted EIR

-On 1 January 20X1, Entity X issues a bond with a face value of $10,000 and a fixed annual coupon of $600 (i.e. 6%) payable on 31 December each year until maturity date, which is 31 December 20X6.
-In 20X2, Entity X run into financial difficulties and did not pay the coupon due on 31 December 20X2 which resulted in significant reduction in market prices of this bond.
-On 1 January 20X3, Entity A acquires this bond for $5,000 as it believes that Entity X will be able to partially repay the face value on redemption date.
-Entity A expects to receive $8,000 on 31 December 20X6, but it does not expect to receive any coupon payments.
+On 1 January 20X1, Entity X issued a bond with a face value of $10,000 and a fixed annual coupon of $600 (equivalent to 6%).
+This amount was payable on 31 December each year until the bond’s maturity date on 31 December 20X6.
+However, Entity X experienced financial difficulties in 20X2 and failed to pay the coupon due on 31 December 20X2.
+This led to a significant decrease in the bond’s market prices.
+Believing that Entity X would be capable of partial repayment of the face value at the redemption date, Entity A purchased the bond for $5,000 on 1 January 20X3.
+Entity A expects to receive $8,000 on 31 December 20X6, although it does not expect to receive any coupon payments.

 Date | Cash flow |